 Bradley has two main styles: the James Brown one used on “Confusion” and “Where Do We From Here” and a deeper, bluesier one (used more often) on “Through The Storm” and “How Long”.
 To his credit CB uses the JB moves sparingly.
 They are still there but he’s his own man and adopts them no more than his more illustrious predecessors in the soul and funk field who also copped plenty from Brown and Jackie Wilson.

-No soul show would be complete without being asked “Do you want to go to church?
-Then I’ll take you there” and the tear-jerking ballad “Crying In The Chapel” was immense.
-He hasn’t got a perfect voice (thankfully); it’s less a whisper to a scream, more a yell to a strain, but the roughness brings raw soul straight from his massive heart.
+No soul show would be complete without being asked “Do you want to go to church?” and the tear-jerking ballad “Crying In The Chapel” was immense.
+He hasn’t got a perfect voice (thankfully); it’s less whisper to a scream, more yell to a strain, but the roughness brings raw soul straight from his massive heart.